StadGent/laravel_site_opening-hours/README.md

     > php artisan openinghours:fetch-recreatex

-Note: this will import openinghours from 2017 up until 2020.
+Note: this will import openinghours from 2017 up until 2020, make sure you refresh the application in the browser after fetching the recreatex openinghours.

 ## Email